j0ju/Realtek-Unmanaged-Switch-Arduino-Library/README.md

 ### About This Library
 This repository contains the Realtek Unmanaged Switch Library Version 1.3.12.
-- **Staying Updated:** If you're using or have a newer version of this library, please contact me at [contato@danielbri.me] to discuss updating this repository.
+- **Staying Updated:** If you're using or have a newer version of this library, please contact me on github to discuss updating this repository.
 - **Original Library Files:** For those who need them, the original library files are included in the `api_source` folder.

 ### If You Want to Use this library outside of Arduino (esp-idf, Atmel, and others) just edit the smi.c.
 At the start, write and read functions, change the digital read, digital write, and pinMode to your needs, and erase the #include "Arduino".